amzn/selling-partner-api-docs/guides/developer-guide/SellingPartnerApiDeveloperGuideForVendors.md

 ## To check the vendor codes in your vendor group

 1. Go to [Vendor Central](https://vendorcentral.amazon.com) for your marketplace.
-See [Vendor Central URIs](#vendor-central-uris) for a list of URIs by marketplace.
+See [Vendor Central URLs](#vendor-central-urls) for a list of URLs by marketplace.

 2. Sign in using the credentials for the Vendor Central account with the vendor group that you want your application to access.